CodeYourFuture/MongoDB-Homework/week-2/2-project/task.md

 For example, if there is a book with `_id: ObjectId("5d07ffd81f64563a64fb0f1e")`, then sending a PUT request to `/api/books/5d057f95243295255b98b6a0` should update that book with the JSON body.

-## Details
+## Getting started

-Use your own database from MongoDB Atlas.
-Use a database called literature and a collection called books.
+Use **your own** database from MongoDB Atlas.
+Create a database called `literature` and a collection called `books`.
+See week 2 of the syllabus for instructions on this if needed.

 Start by downloading the code here: https://github.com/garethbjohnson/cyf-db-homework-2